University Exemplary Department or Program Award

 - Generally, how has your department/program demonstrated exemplary teaching and learning environments for students and faculty?

-- How has the department/program created positive learning and/or success outcomes for students by exemplifying inclusive excellence in teaching and learning?
+- How has the department/program created positive learning and/or success outcomes for students by developing and sustaining effective approaches to teaching with a global perspective at the graduate or undergraduate levels?
 (In this section, use student learning and/or success outcome evidence to support effectiveness.)